 Shortly after the war, under the initiative of President Wilson, an association of nations was created with the aim of preserving peace; it was known as the League of Nations.
 France, Belgium, the Netherlands and Switzerland competed to host what was the first international organisation in history.
 The League of Nations eventually chose Geneva, and more specifically the Palais Wilson, as its home.
 It later moved into the Palais des Nations, which would become the United Nations Office at Geneva.

 Geneva became a truly international city when it was chosen as one of the official host cities of the United Nations.
 This decision brought a number of international organisations to the city.
-At Cointrin, the airport runway was lengthened to 2km.
+At Cointrin, the airport runway was extended to 2km in length.
 The post-war period also saw an end to the tradition whereby Pilet & Cie’s tenants came to the agency’s office to pay their rent in person.

 Pilet merged with Braschoss, one of whose associates was none other than one Jean-Pierre Renaud.
-This marked the beginning of a long and fruitful partnership between the two men, and in 1985 the agency took its current name.
+This marked the beginning of a long and fruitful partnership between him and Claude Pilet, and in 1985 the agency took its current name.

 In Geneva, the financial sector was thriving, with wealth management flourishing in particular.
 The city became the number-one banking centre in Switzerland in terms of total funds managed.